vuejs/docs/src/about/faq.md

 Vue 2 will receive a final minor release (2.7) in 2022.
 This minor release will backport a selected subset of new features from Vue 3.
 After that, Vue 2 will enter maintenance mode: it will no longer ship new features, but will continue to receive critical bug fixes and security updates for another 18 months.

-## Should I use Options API or Composition API?
+## Czy powinienem użyć Options API czy Composition API?

 If you are new to Vue, we provide a high-level comparison between the two styles [here](/guide/introduction.html#which-to-choose).

 If you have previously used Options API and are currently evaluating Composition API, check out [this FAQ](/guide/extras/composition-api-faq).

-## Should I use JavaScript or TypeScript with Vue?
+## Czy w Vue powinienem użyć JavaScript czy TypeScript?

 While Vue itself is implemented in TypeScript and provides first-class TypeScript support, it does not enforce an opinion on whether you should use TypeScript as a user.